invokable/laravel-boost-copilot-cli/README.md

 ### Laravel Sail

 It also supports Laravel Sail.
 Before use, start it with `vendor/bin/sail up -d`.
+The `copilot` command runs outside of Sail.

 ### Testbench for Package Developers